-Heel-Toe Response: Edge to edge transitioning is easy with these bindings but it feels some times like there is a bit more on the heel side than the toe side.
+Heel-Toe Response: Edge to edge transitioning is easy with these bindings but it feels sometimes like there is a bit more on the heel side than the toe side.
 This is changing all types of settings to make sure the toe is positioned perfectly in relation to the edge of the board.
-At times the heel side can be too responsive and over initiate a turn if you are use to softer bindings but we have seen this mellow out a bit with the 2011 binding.
+At times the heel side can be too responsive and over initiate a turn if you are used to softer bindings but we have seen this mellow out a bit with the 2011 binding.
 Many will not notice this and love these bindings but some of the picky people might see what we see.
-All in all the Co2’s have a very smooth responsive feel that most riders are use to.
+All in all the Co2’s have a very smooth responsive feel that most riders are used to.

 Tip-Tail Response: The Re:Flex tech is pretty good and offers something different than most bindings out there.
 The newer Re:Flex is better than this but it’s still not bad.